alfonsodelavega/picto-evaluation/README.md

 The following programs are required:

 - Java JDK 8
 - A [Graphviz](https://www.graphviz.org/download/) installation, as the generated views are represented in the dot format.
+On Windows, it might be necessary to add the `dot.exe` to the environment variables of the system.
+On Mac and Linux, the `dot` command is called from its typical installation location, e.g., `/usr/local/bin/dot` and `/usr/bin/dot` respectively.

 ### Eclipse